 Sorghum will help to improve the texture of your baked goods.
 Because it contains 11.8% protein and 8.8% fiber—it will give your breads, rolls and muffins stability and structure.
 And, many people say sorghum flour tastes a lot like wheat flour.
 When you use it as a coating for frying, it produces a tasty, crispy coating.

-5. Sorghum flour is easy to find and store
+5. Easy to find and store

 If you are experimenting with different gluten-free flours, sorghum may just be the one to incorporate into your mix.
 It’s easy to use and store, it will give your baked goods a nice texture, it has many health benefits, and it has a mild flavor that won’t overpower your food—just a few reasons why you’ll love baking with sorghum flour.

 Originally posted December 27, 2013.
-Updated with new images and information 11/5/2019.
+Updated with new images and information 11/5/2019 and then again on 2/26/2021 and on 4/28/2023.

 Vee